-Texture on furniture can create such a focal point within the room.
-Take a velvet sofa for example, which not only looks luxe, bu adds a tactile finish to an otherwise every-day piece of the living room jigsaw.
+The texture on furniture can create such a focal point within the room.
+Take a velvet sofa for example, which not only looks luxe, but adds a tactile finish to an otherwise every-day piece of the living room jigsaw.
 (Image Credit)

 Although it can be a pain to make the bed each morning, especially if you’re already in a rush, accent cushions, varying in size, are ideal for bringing colour and pattern to plain bedding.
 One retailer to consider when dressing your bed is www.juliancharles.co.uk who has a wide selection of beautiful cushions, throws and bedroom accessories.
 (Image Credit)

 Feature walls are the perfect way of adding texture to a room, and many wallpaper companies now offer textures such as suede, glitter, jacquard and even photographic prints, such as murals, exposed brick and even library books – perfect for an office or living room alcoves.
 (Image Credit)

 Texture can still be used in a sparse, neutral interiors but less is often more.
 Add small vignettes with complimenting textures such as pebbles, driftwood and coral grouped together against a white wall.
 (Image Credit)

 Plants & Flowers

 Plants can add texture to a room, whether it’s the robust spikes of a cactus or the oversized leaves of a fiddle leaf fig plant (if you haven’t heard of one of those before, Google it – it’s beautiful).
 Plus the variation in greens can work well against a plain backdrop.
 (Image Credit)